adp178/Maze-solving/README.md

 Implemented local search algorithms of genetic search and hill-climbing in order to discover hard to solve mazes Simulated a system in which the agent tries to solve the problem in a dynamic environment.

-Part - 1: Environments and Algorithms
+#Part - 1: Environments and Algorithms
 A maze is be a square grid of cells / locations, where each cell is either empty or occupied.
 An agent wishes to travel from the upper left corner to the lower right corner, along the shortest path possible.
 The agent can only move from empty cells to neighboring empty cells in the up/down direction, or left/right - each cell has potentially four neighbors.
 Search for a path from corner to corner, using each of the following algorithms:

 Depth-First Search
 Breadth-First Search
 A_star: where the heuristic is to estimate the distance remaining via the Euclidean Distance
-A_star: where the heuristic is to estimate the distance remaining via the Manhattan Distance Bi-Directional Breadth-First Search
+A_star: where the heuristic is to estimate the distance remaining via the Manhattan Distance

 For any specifed map, applying one of these search algorithms either returns failure, or a path from start to goal in terms of a list of cells taken.

-Part - 2: Analysis and Comparisons
+#Part - 2: Analysis and Comparisons
 Having coded five path-generating algorithms, we want to analyze and compare their performance.
 Answered the following questions:

 Find a map size (dim) that is large enough to produce maps that require some work to solve, but small enough that you can run each algorithm multiple times for a range of possible p values.
 How did you pick a dim?